 Even though CBD and CBD-infused products are becoming increasingly popular, many people struggle to figure out the difference between various cannabinoids that can be found in the hemp plant.
 You might have heard about THC, CBD, CBG, CBC, and many other cannabinoids, but you probably have little to no idea how they work, what they do, and what makes one better than the other.
+CBD oil vs. THC is a very common question and one we are going to tackle here!

 If you’re looking for a comprehensive explanation of the difference between CBD and THC, take a moment to read our take on it.
 We aim to bring these subjects closer to our readers and break them down so that you know what to look for and what to expect from different products, compounds, and cannabis in general.